DeSemWeb/iswc2019.desemweb.org/content/contributions.md

 ### Intelligent client challenge
 {:#client-challenge}
-We challenge authors to _build a demonstration_ of an intelligent Web application that runs mostly or exclusively in a mobile or desktop browser.
+We challenge authors to _build an interactive demonstration_ of an intelligent Web client that runs mostly or exclusively in a mobile or desktop browser.
-Such an application could, for instance, find information on the Web or execute tasks.
+Such a client could, for instance, find information on the Web or execute tasks.
-Bonus points for natural language interactions, such as through a _chatbot_ or _speech-to-text engine_.
+Bonus points for natural language interactions through a _chatbot_ or _speech-to-text engine_.

 Please share a link to your demonstration or video, accompanied by a description of around 1,000–4,000 words (2–8 pages).